AnushkaDixit9920/ai-maze-solver/README.md

 ## ▶️ How to Run

--pip install pygame
+- pip install pygame
--python main.py
+- python main.py
+---